mztaylor/krad-sampleapp-geb-examples/README.md

 - firefox
 - phantomjs (headless browser with ghostdriver for quick testing)

-My preferences for testing on this project:
+Current plan is to:
-- develop all access to pages through page and module objects
+- develop access to pages through page and module objects
-- separate navigation from page functionality

-My future goals are:
+- keep structure simple to read and understand
+- experiment with additional tools (pxdiff, cucumber, etc...)

+### Future Goals
-- incorporating screenshots and pxdiff
+- identify ui problems sooner using screenshots and pxdiff
-- incorporating better reporting on failed and passed tests (for comparison using pxdiff)
+- generate page and module objects from krad spring beans